What is Crohn's disease?

 What are the symptoms of Crohn's disease?

-The symptoms of Crohn's disease may resemble other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+The symptoms of Crohn's disease may look like other health problems.
+Always see your healthcare provider to be sure.

 How is Crohn's disease diagnosed?